New York City transit fares: Subway and local buses

 Although the subway and bus fare was supposed to be increased again in 2021, this was postponed after the federal Infrastructure Investment and Jobs Act provided short-term funding for the MTA.
-As of December 2022, the MTA was considering increasing a single-ride fare to as much as $3.05 by 2025.

 Fare-free routes

 Starting on May 1, 2022, the fare for the Q70 bus was waived while the New York state government studied alternatives to the planned AirTrain LaGuardia people-mover system.

 As part of a pilot program by the MTA to make five bus routes free (one in each borough), the B60, Bx18, M116, Q4, and S46/96 were selected as fare-free routes in July 2023.
 The pilot program would last six to twelve months and buses would display a "Fare Free" sign, similar to the one used on the Q70.
 The pilot was only supposed to run from September 24, 2023 until March 30, 2024, but it was extended in March 2024 to run until further notice.
 Though ten U.S. Congress members requested in April 2024 that the state government provide additional funding for the fare-free pilot program, state lawmakers declined to reauthorize funding for the program.
 The fare-free pilot program ended on August 31, 2024.

-Zohran Mamdani, a cosponsor of the 2023–2024 pilot program, proposed making all MTA buses free as part of his campaign for the 2025 New York City mayoral election, which he won.
+Zohran Mamdani, a cosponsor of the 2023–2024 pilot program, proposed making all MTA buses free as part of his successful campaign for the 2025 New York City mayoral election.
 The proposal requires state government approval, but Governor Kathy Hochul has declined to support Mamdani's fare-free bus proposal, and any elimination of fares would put the MTA at risk of a credit rating downgrade without alternate funding.
+In 2026, the New York City Council instead proposed waiving bus and subway fares for low-income riders in the Fair Fares program; the council's final proposal, released that June, expanded Fair Fares but did not make trips free.